 1. Reading is fundamental.
 Always read your owner’s manual and look at warning labels.

 2. Directly plug into a wall outlet.
 Never plug a space heater into an extension cord or power strip.
 These alternative electrical sources could overheat and cause a fire.
-In addition, don’t plug anything else into the wall outlet that is being used by the heater.
+In addition, don’t plug anything else into the wall outlet the heater uses.

 3. Inspect the cord and plug regularly.
-After removing it from storage, it’s a good idea to be on the lookout for broken plugs or frayed cords.
+After removing it from storage, looking for broken plugs or frayed cords is a good idea.